28 One-Hand Desk Lunches for the Days You’re Basically Married to Your Keyboard

 12) Breakfast Burrito

-I have absolutely no shame in eating breakfast burritos at noon.
-Eggs, beans, cheese, maybe some roasted potatoes: wrap it tight and you’ve got a warm, sturdy meal that doesn’t require a plate.
-Salsa is permitted, but I don’t use it as a dip, unless I’m being a little wild.
-This lunch makes me feel both competent and lucky.
+I have no problem eating breakfast burritos at 12.
+Eggs, beans, cheese, maybe some roasted potatoes.
+The meal is portable as it can be eaten without needing a plate.
+Salsa is allowed, but I don’t use it as a dip unless I’m feeling a bit crazy.
+This lunch makes me feel really lucky and also competent.

 13) Meatball Sub